I had a P.E teacher in high school who was a real hard-ass.

 Before I continue, I have a confession:

-I was far from a model student in high school.
+I wasn't a model student in high school.

-I had okay grades, but I was also the kind of kid who routinely skipped his 5th-period History class, never took notes, studied the morning of for all his tests, coasted through Math on copied answers, and got in the odd bit of trouble here and there—just so you fully understand the seriousness of my answer.
+I got decent grades (usually), but I was also that kid who routinely skipped his 5th-period History class, never took notes, started studying the morning of all his tests, and coasted through Math on copied answers.

 Mr. M put his pen down.